 that aimed to diffuse western geographical knowledge for the benefit of Chinese.
 In particular, two articles in Gutzlaff’s DXYK in 1833 and 1834

 contain the present name for Australia and these articles were to be later picked up by influential Chinese.
 We have provided evidence that the

 author of the articles was the British missionary Walter Henry Medhurst."

 The Chinese name for Australia

 The document with the name above, which is described, summarised and made available in this page is not about Plank Roads.
 It is a document put together by David Jupp in response to some apparently simple questions that arose from seeing a Chinese map a number of years previously.
 When time came to look for the answers, the questions turned out to be anything but simple.
-But the places the enquiry journeyed were interesting (to DLBJ at least) as well as involving reading books in Chinese and English and Chinese by English, exploring the internet in two languages, visiting the Asia Bookroom and the National Library Asian Reading Room and it prompted many other excursions of the mind.
-It concerns the change in outlook among scholar-officials in late Qing China (1800-1860) that was made necessary by the actions of western “Maritime Nations” leading to the Opium Wars, the Unequal Treaties, Treaty Ports and the Taiping Rebellion.
+But the places the enquiry journeyed were interesting (to DLBJ at least) as well as involving reading books in Chinese and English and Chinese by English, exploring the internet in two languages, visiting the Asia Bookroom and the National Library Asian Reading Room and prompting many other excursions of the mind.
+It concerns the change in outlook among scholar-officials in late Qing China (1800-1860) that was made necessary by the aggressive actions of western “Maritime Nations” leading to the Opium Wars, the Unequal Treaties, Treaty Ports and the Taiping Rebellion.
 Between 1840 and 1850 Qing China’s recorded geography and history of the western nations, knowledge about the changed circumstances in the Nanyang and the existence of established British colonies in the newly named “Australia” became established.
-Because of this, when Gold was discovered in North America and Australia it was not in unknown places and they could generally be located on a Chinese map - or at least on a map in Chinese.
+On the positive side, when Gold was discovered in North America and Australia it was not in unknown places and the its locations could generally be found on a Chinese map - or at least on a map in Chinese.

 SUMMARY OF THE MOTIVATING QUESTIONS: